GoogleCloudPlatform/podcast/site/content/post/episode-49-windows-and-dot-net-with-chris-and-amruta.md

 AMRUTA: Definitely.
 No, Windows containers is definitely interesting.
 And we're keeping close eye on it.
 The step one in actually supporting Windows containers is to support Windows Server 2016, which we have done.
 We are also working very actively on supporting Windows Nano images.
 So this would help accelerate people actually being able to deploy these container images on a smaller footprint of Windows, which is Windows Nano 2016, the preferred OS for data centers, much faster, smaller footprint, so on, so forth.
 So we're actively building the support in the platform first.
 So we're definitely working on that.

-In parallel, we're deeply engaged with the community on building support for Windows containers and Cooper NetEase.
+In parallel, we're deeply engaged with the community on building support for Windows containers and Kubernetes.
 So you will probably see some interesting things come out of there pretty soon.
 And we're sort of waiting and watching and kind of looking at the customer adoption for Windows containers.
 They're pretty new and shiny, and a lot of people are excited about it.
 So we're keeping a close pulse on that.
 And we definitely want to take that feedback as we think about building support in GKE for that.

-But I think, to be very honest, we're kind of wanting to wait and see how people start using our Windows 2016 images, Nano images, and then the excitement of the Cooper NetEase community around Windows containers are definitely going to be things that help us decide what to do next year.
+But I think, to be very honest, we're kind of wanting to wait and see how people start using our Windows 2016 images, Nano images, and then the excitement of the Kubernetes community around Windows containers are definitely going to be things that help us decide what to do next year.

 FRANCESC: So for people that don't know that much about Windows container other than they exist, like me, what is the main difference?
 Is there a technological difference on the type of container it is?
 Or is it just a base image which is completely different?